nigeltao/nigeltao.github.io/blog/2020/miileeniol.md

 # `Mı~Le~Nıε~L`: an English Phonetic Alphabet

+_Update on 2020-05-09: "phonetic alphabet" here is as in International Phonetic Alphabet (spelling words æz ðeɪ saʊnd), not as in NATO Phonetic Alphabet (Alfa, Bravo, Charlie, etc.)._

 COVID-19 has meant that I'm unexpectedly home-schooling my young child to read and write.
 In doing so, it's pretty obvious that English spelling has much room for improvement.
 Wikipedia's [English-language spelling